|Oracle® Application Express Application Builder User's Guide

 0).
 When you request a page by either entering the URL in the browser or by clicking on a link having

 0 for the session ID, the Application Express engine assigns a new session ID and sends a session cookie containing this new session ID to your browser.
-As you navigate through the application's public pages, you see that all generated links to public pages contain
+As you navigate through the application's public pages, you will see that all generated links to public pages will contain

 0 as the visible session ID.
 Behind the scenes, however, the Application Express engine uses the session ID in the cookie as the actual session ID to locate session state.